Duality and small functors: The Yoneda embedding as a Quillen equivalence

-We also define $Q$ on maps.
-Given a map $f\colon F\to G$ of functors, we need to choose the map induced on their cofibrant replacements using the lifting axiom of the model category.
+To summarize, we describe the definition stage by stage. \begin{definition} For every $F\in \Sp^{\Sp}$ we define $QF$ together with the coaugmentation map $i_{F}\colon F\to QF$ as follows: \begin{itemize} \item Choose a cofibrant approximation of $F$ to obtain $\tilde F$; \item Factor the composition $f$ of the unit of the adjunction (\ref{adj-Sp}) with the map $Y(Z(\tilde F)\trivcofib \widehat{Z(\tilde F)})$ into a cofibration followed by a weak equivalence in a functorial way: $\tilde F \cofib \MC(f) \we Y\widehat{Z(\tilde F)}$; \item Put $QF = F\coprod_{\tilde F} \MC(f)$ with the induced map $i_{F}\colon F\to QF$. \end{itemize} We also define $Q$ on maps.
+Given a map between functors, we need to choose a map on their cofibrant replacements using the lifting axiom of the model structure.
 It is unique up to simplicial homotopy.
 The rest of the stages in the definition are functorial.
 Therefore, once the map of cofibrant replacements is chosen, $Qf$ is defined. \end{definition}

-The classical Bousfield-Friedlander localization theorem is not applicable in our situation.
-Nevertheless, we will show that the construction \ref{Q-constr} of $QF$ gives rise to a homotopy localization construction (see Definition~\ref{non-func-loc}) satisfying the conditions (\ref{natural})--(\ref{A6}) of the generalized Bousfield-Friedlander theorem \ref{main}, and we will use it to construct the localization of $\Sp^{\Sp}$ with respect to $QF$.
+This definition of $i_{F}\colon F\to QF$ gives rise to a homotopy localization construction as in Definition~\ref{non-func-loc}.
+It remains to check the conditions (\ref{natural})--(\ref{A6}) of the generalized Bousfield-Friedlander localization given in Theorem~\ref{main}.

-We start with the verification that $Q$ is a homotopy localization construction (see Definition~\ref{non-func-loc}). \begin{proposition} The construction $Q$ from Definition~\ref{Q-constr} is homotopy idempotent in the sense that $i_{QF}\colon QF\to QQF$ and $Q(i_F)\colon QF\to QQF$ are weak equivalences for all $F$. \end{proposition} \begin{proof} This is a simple diagram chase relying on Yoneda's lemma: $ZY(F)\cong F$ for all $F$.
+\begin{proposition} The construction $Q$ from Definition~\emph{\ref{Q-constr}} is homotopy idempotent in the sense that $i_{QF}\colon QF\to QQF$ and $Q(i_F)\colon QF\to QQF$ are weak equivalences for all $F$. \end{proposition} \begin{proof} This is a simple diagram chase relying on Yoneda's lemma: $ZY(X)\cong X$ for all spectra $X$.
 The map $i_{QF}$ is constructed as follows:

-We first conclude that the upper horizontal map $m=f_{Y\widehat{Z(\tilde F)}}$ is a weak equivalence, since this is an application of $Y$ on a fibrant approximation of a fibrant object.
+Here $(-)^{\wedge}$ replaces the hat notation for fibrant replacement.
+We first conclude that the upper horizontal map $m=f_{Y(Z(\tilde F))^{\wedge}}$ is a weak equivalence, since this is an application of $Y$ on a fibrant approximation of a fibrant object.
 Next, we apply the `2-out-of-3' axiom to the lower horizontal maps $k$ and $f_{\widetilde{QF}}$ concluding that they are weak equivalences too.
 Finally we can see that $i_{QF}$ is a trivial cofibration as a cobase change of the trivial cofibration $l$, which is a weak equivalence by the `2-out-of-3' axiom again.

-In order to see that $Q(i_{F})$ is a weak equivalence, it suffices to show that the map $Y\widehat{Z\widetilde{i_F}}$ is a weak equivalence.
-Then, the natural map induced between mapping cylinders of $f_F$ and $f_{QF}$ and $Q(i_{F})$ are weak equivalences by the `2-out-of-3' axiom.